RobertGrubb/melodious-v2/README.md

 To access Melodious Admin from within the melodious application, you must first add your Twitch username to the `ADMIN_ACCOUNTS=""` environment variable in `/backend/api/.env` (Refer to installation above.)

 Once you have done this, run the frontend application, login with your Twitch account, then navigate to "Admin -> Tracks".
-From there, you can add tracks via a YouTube Video, or upload your own MP3.
+From there, you can add tracks.

-## YT Video Command Line

-Run `backend/api/video-to-track.js --videoId="<VIDEO_ID>"` to convert a YouTube video to an MP3 track, and add it to your lowdb melodious database.

-## YT Audio Library

-Run `backend/api/download.js --limit=25 --genre="Dance Electronic"` to download songs from the YouTube Audio Library.
-Both `limit` and `genre` are optional arguments.

-NOTE: `YOUTUBE_AUDIO_LIBRARY_COOKIES` in `backend/api/.env` is required for this script to run.
-(It will throw an error if it's not present.)

-NOTE 2: Make sure to shut down your server during the running of the above script.
-If you do not, anything that happens during this time on the frontend (ex. new user login) will override during the download script being ran.